genexus-books/Saia/docs/ProxyAIAPI.md

 2. The `Authorization` header present in each request should be replaced with the GBrain `APIToken` provided beforehand (without the need to specify the provider being invoked).

-The response received from the call will be the same as if directly invoking the provider.
+The request and response received from the call will be the same as if directly invoking the provider.

 #### **Examples:**